jmhooper/KittenDispatch/README.md

 ## Getting Started

 1. Clone the project
+2. Bundle with `bundle install`
-2. Setup the `environment.rb` and `whitelist.txt` files.
+3. Setup the `environment.rb` and `whitelist.txt` files.
 Look at the `environment.example.rb` and `whitelist.example.txt` files for examples
-3. Run kitten dispatch with `ruby kitten_dispatch.rb`
+4. Run kitten dispatch with `ruby kitten_dispatch.rb`

 ## How it works